Use Placeholders in Upload, Download, Copy, and Move Commands

 JFrog CLI provides flexibility in how you download, upload, copy, or move files through the use of wildcard or regular expressions with placeholders.

-Any wildcard expression enclosed in parentheses in the source path can be matched with a corresponding placeholder (e.g., {1}) in the target path.
+Any wildcard expression enclosed in parentheses in the source path can be matched with a corresponding placeholder (for example, {1}) in the target path.
 This allows you to dynamically determine the destination path and filename for an artifact.

 How Placeholders Work